baobaomi900901/k-mate-docs/docs/en/doc/knowledge/HelpDoc/Loop/For loop with iterations.md

 - **Save current loop item to**`Integer`: Enter a name for the variable that will store the current loop value.
 Starting from the initial value, this variable's value will change with each iteration

-**Command Output**

-### Error Handling

-- **Print Error Logs**`Boolean`: Whether to print error logs to the "Logs" panel when the command fails.
-Default is checked.

-- **Handling Method**`Integer`:

-    - **Terminate Process**: If the command fails, terminate the process.

-    - **Ignore Exception and Continue Execution**: If the command fails, ignore the exception and continue the process.

-    - **Retry This Command**: If the command fails, retry the command a specified number of times with a specified interval between retries.

 ## Usage Example

 Process logic description: